Domenico Modugno – singer and songwriter

 Artist who gave us a song that conjures up Italy

-Domenico Modugno, who was one of the writers of the iconic Italian song, Volare, died on this day in 1994 in Lampedusa, Sicily.
+Domenico Modugno, who was one of the writers of the iconic Italian song, Volare, died on this day in 1994 in Lampedusa, the island off Sicily.
 Modugno wrote Volare with Franco Migliacci and performed it in the San Remo music festival in 1958 with Johnny Dorelli.
 Sometimes referred to as Nel blu dipinto di blu, the song won San Remo and became a hit all over the world.
 It was the Italian entry in the 1958 Eurovision song contest.
 It came only third, yet received two Grammy Awards and sold more than 22 million copies.
 Modugno was born in 1928 at Polignano a Mare near Bari in Apulia.
 After completing his military service he enrolled in drama school and had a number of parts in films while still studying.
 The success of Volare proved to be the turning point in his career.
 He won the San Remo music festival again in 1959 and came second in 1960.
 He also represented Italy in the Eurovision song contest for a second time in 1959.
 In 1962 he won San Remo for a third time and represented Italy at Eurovision again in 1966 with his song Dio come ti amo.
 It was recorded in Italian and also in English as Oh How Much I Love You by other artists.
 Read more…

 _________________________________________________________________